terigenbuaa/sheep_vision/docs/learn/benchmarks.md

 RF-DETR is the first real-time model to exceed 60 AP on the Microsoft COCO benchmark alongside competitive performance at base sizes.
 It also achieves state-of-the-art performance on RF100-VL, an object detection benchmark that measures model domain adaptability to real world problems.
-RF-DETR is comparable speed to current real-time objection models.
+RF-DETR is fastest and most accurate for its size when compared current real-time objection models.

 On this page, we outline our results from our Microsoft COCO benchmarks, benchmarks across all seven categories in the RF100-VL benchmark, and notes from our benchmarking.